 Students may make their own appointment by calling the Director of Counseling Services in the Health Center.
 The number is 864-833-8100 or they may email firstname.lastname@example.org.
 Counseling Services at the Health Services Center are offered free to full-time PC students.
 Off-campus referrals, acute emergencies, or long-term therapy becomes the financial responsibility of his/her family.

 Counseling for chemical abuse or dependency is available through the Gateway Counseling Center.
 This Center provides round-the-clock care for students 24 hours a day, seven days a week.

 Arts and Sciences and Pharmacy students who are currently enrolled in courses are eligible to receive therapeutic services.
-Students, faculty and staff may seek consultation regarding mental health concerns.
+Faculty and staff may seek consultation regarding student mental health concerns.
 There is no charge for PC Student Counseling Services.

 Urgent and Emergency Counseling